Alzheimer's & Dementia Online Academy Course

 Can Psychological Trauma Increase the Risk of Dementia?

 This clinical course explores how the impact of trauma on brain health, especially those who show signs of PTSD, can increase the risk of developing Alzheimer’s/dementia.
-1.5 continuing education credits (general course) available.
+1.5 continuing education credits (clinical course) available.

 About this Course